gwatts/mostlydocs/README.md

 Otherwise it all works just like any other Docsy site.

-To use this for yourself, fork this project and change `content/en` as needed.
+To use this for yourself, fork this project and change `content/en` as needed (don't forget to run `git submodule init --recursive` to fetch the theme and its dependencies).